 The visual art of the Baroque reflects the intricate music of the period.
 Below is an expert carving wood for a Baroque-fashioned organ.
 This organ was the “king” of instruments” of the Baroque period and still is in the 21st century.

-Here’s Cameron Carpenter playing a Prelude and Fugue in Am by J.S.
-Bach on an organ that is anything but typical of the time period.
+Here’s Ton Koopman playing Fugue in Gm by J.S.
+Bach on an organ that looks to be from the Baroque Period.

 A Lego harpsichord?
 The unique model in the video below demonstrates how strings are plucked with a quill instead of struck by a hammer like the piano.
 The Lego construction does not reflect the elaborate elegance of the Baroque keyboard instrument as seen in the photo to the right.